pali-english/pali-english.github.io/README.md

 they feel rapture and joy:
 that is the deathless for one who knows.

+    Yato yato: whenever, from wherever
+    Sammasati: he/she is mindful, realizes
+    Khandhānaṁ: of the aggregates, of the clusters (form, feeling, perception, mental formations, and consciousness)
+    Udayabbayaṁ: the rise and fall, the origination and passing away
+    Labhatī: he/she obtains, gains
+    Pītipāmojjaṁ: rapture and joy, delight and pleasure
+    Amataṁ: deathless, immortal
+    Taṁ: that
+    Vijānataṁ: for one who knows, understanding

 Tatrāyamādi bhavati,
 idha paññassa bhikkhuno;
 Indriyagutti santuṭṭhi,